5 Business Ethics In Islam

 The Prophet Muhammad (peace and blessings of Allah be upon him) said: “Whoever bears arms against us is not one of us, and whoever cheats us is not one of us.”(Saheeh Muslim)

-Although, there are numorous harmful effect of cheating as it is way that prompts Hell and it makes one be denied of barakah in one’s riches and life.
+Although, there is numerous harmful effect of cheating as it is a way that prompts Hell and it makes one be denied of barakah in one’s riches and life.
 When a person accepts the guidance of Islam, it leads a person to truthfulness, which implies a man totally abstains from conning and manipulating.

-It is said that, one ought to recall in every case that, just as nasty food spoiles our physical wellbeing, correspondingly, sustenance earned through unlawful means ruins our spritual and good wellbeing.
+It is said that one ought to recall in every case that, just as nasty food spoils our physical wellbeing, correspondingly, sustenance earned through unlawful means ruins our spiritual and good wellbeing.
 Allah says:

 “Do not devour one another’s property wrongfully, nor throw it before the judges to devour a portion of other’s property sinfully and knowingly.”
 (Qur’ān, 2:188).
 In another verse, He(swt) says: